 1. During many Indian weddings, quite a few people seem to be socializing, sometimes even eating or skipping the ceremony altogether ??

 This is very common for weddings in India.
-Indian priests focus the rituals mostly on the couple and the parents.
+Indian priests do all the rituals mostly with the couple and the parents.
 The guests are not involved except at the blessing.
 Further, the ceremony may be too long and may not be explained in English or the local language.
 This gives opportunity to the guests to socialize!
 Further, because of time constraints, food may be served even though the ceremony is not complete!
 This tradition is continued in many US weddings.

 In the USA, it really depends upon the organizers and the Pandit how to officiate a formal, serene and solemn marriage ceremony.
 The socializing during the ceremony can be avoided by getting guests involved in the ceremony as witnesses, explaining to them the significance of each and every step in English and conducting the whole ceremony in an hour or so.

 Some Indians may skip the ceremony completely; because they have seen too many long and boring rituals.
 I have observed many empty chairs for the ceremony but the reception attendance increases dramatically !
 This is especially embarrassing in Indo-American weddings.

 The hosts need to request all guests to arrive well before the start time.
 The Pandit should emphasize that guests need to witness and bless the couple at many key steps of the ceremony and make the ceremony meaningful.
 Finally, no food or drinks should be served in the wedding hall during the ceremony.

 2. What are the key consideration of selecting a marriage venue?